grucloud/grucloud/docusaurus/docs/google/resources/Compute/UrlMap.md

 ---
-id: HttpsTargetProxy
+id: UrlMap
-title: Https Target Proxy
+title: Url Map
 ---

 Provides a URL Map used by the HTTPS load balancer.